christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 From the Qualimap BAM QC data, ~65-75% of total fragments mapped to exons.
 FeatureCounts counted ~60-70% of total fragments as mapping uniquely to exons.
 Seems fine.
 Moving to R!

-### Processing in R
+### PCA
-Initial PCA on annotated data suggests that major batch-related factor is library size.
-PCs 3-6 show some differences by tissue (and batch), which is cool.
+PCA on annotated, log2(x+1) transformed count data suggests that the major batch-related factor is library size.

+Differences by tissue show up by PC3 and carry through to PC6, which is cool.

 There might be a problem with D from Retina 7...
 It's further from the other D samples on PC3-7 than I'd expect.
 But it isn't crazy far, so I'll leave it in for now.

 If necessary, I can run ComBat and check that it doesn't remove the tissue-based differences, but it may not even be necessary.
+Since the tissues cluster so well on PC3-6, I have a hunch that these samples can actually be analyzed together.

+That would be helpful, because if the batch-related differences are major enough to prevent that, the HiSeq samples can't be used for differential gene expression analysis.
+It's 1 retina per batch for those, and we can't get statistics with N=1.

+(If necessary, there's a package called GFOLD for analyzing single replicate data.
+Paper is here: https://academic.oup.com/bioinformatics/article/28/21/2782/235811.
+X. Shirley Liu is an author, and it seems legit on Biostars.
+It isn't really DE analysis, but it's an advanced method for ranking fold changes across samples for potential follow-up.)

 - [x] Label Retina 7 into its own batch instead of keeping it in the same batch as Retina 6.
 I think they're from the same library but the samples were prepped with different protocols, as Susana mentioned that she thinks she submitted too much RNA for the Retina 7 samples.